 - Set the Feature Type to “Road,” then select a subtype (Residential Road, Motorway, Primary Road, etc.).
 Click the information icon (i) for a description of each type.

 - If you’re not sure what to choose, set the type to Unknown Road.
-(If you’re adding a path, choose Path as the feature type, then select the appropriate subtype.)
+(If you’re adding a path, choose Path as the feature type, then select the appropriate subtype.).
+Path should be used for a generic or multi-use path open to non-motorized traffic.
+Set highway to track if it is a forest track that allows for motorized traffic.

 Then, name and tag the road: